 In absolute terms, it’s just a loss of Rs 8 but in a relative sense, you have already lost 80 % of your capital.

 So, you need to analyze accordingly.
 It’s better to analyze company’s fundamental than the percentage fall of the stock.

 6. You have to be a genius to make money in the stock market

-Most people say that you need to make a lot of analysis and calculations in order to analyze a stock, but it has been found that big and highly qualified fund managers have failed to even beat the market while on the other hand many common investors have outperformed the market simply by applying common sense and general observation.
+Most people say that you need to make a lot of analysis and calculations in order to analyze a stock, but it has been found that big and highly qualified fund managers have failed to even beat the market while on the other hand, many common investors have outperformed the market simply by applying common sense and general observations.